hadas8/learning-something-new/README.md

 ## Video Downloader
 A Python mini project, learning to create a Youtube video downloader, downloading the video to either video or mp3 format files.

+## Credit Card Validator
+Pyhton implementation of the Luhn algorithm to validate credit card numbers